 You should map activities instead of information or data flows as a first step to complying with data protection laws (like the GDPR and the Protection of Personal Information Act (POPI Act)).
 Many of our clients are struggling with a similar issue when it comes to complying with data protection laws.
 For many, an obvious place to start is to make a list (or inventory) of:

-- all the different specific types of personal information (for example email addresses, telephone numbers and bank account numbers) that you process,
+- all the different specific types of personal data (for example email addresses, telephone numbers and bank account numbers) that you process,

 - how much personal information you process, and

 - where it is stored (in files in a safe, on files on your laptop, in the Cloud).

-After all, data protection laws essentially put conditions in place for you to follow if you want to process personal information.
-Making a list of personal information seems like an obvious first step.
+After all, data protection laws essentially put conditions in place for you to follow if you want to process personal data.
+Making a list of personal data seems like an obvious first step.
 Is it worth the effort?
 Is it possible to do?
 What will you do with the list?
 Is there a better way to spend valuable time and resources?

 What types of personal information do we process?